Nuung/MacWinUA/README.md

 Unlike `fake-useragent` which tries to cover all browsers and platforms, MacWinUA focuses specifically on:

-1. Chrome browser only
-2. macOS and Windows platforms
-3. Always up-to-date headers (including sec-ch-ua values)
+1. Always up-to-date headers (including sec-ch-ua values)
-4. Realistic header combinations

-## License

-MIT
+2. Realistic header combinations, enabling perfect browser impersonation with authentic UA strings!
+3. Chrome browser only and macOS and Windows platforms
+4. More Simple, More Fast, More Easy to Custom, No external dependencies